davidbrowaeys/DXB/README.md

-    sfdx dxb:apex        A set of commands that allow to manilpulate apex. sfdx dxb:community   Publish community(network) using connect api. sfdx dxb:data        A set of commands that allows to manipulate and optimize data. sfdx dxb:delta       A set of commands that generate delta package for faster deployment. sfdx dxb:mdapi       A set of commands that extends dx mdapi topic. sfdx dxb:object      A set of commands in regards to salesforce objects. sfdx dxb:org         A set of commands for scratch org and sandbox sfdx dxb:permission  Create fieldset for specified object and push to scratch org. sfdx dxb:profile     A set of commands that allow to manipuilate and faciliate salesforce profiles. sfdx dxb:static      A set of commands regarding static resource sfdx dxb:user        set defaut username and org wide email in metadata such as workflow based on target scratch org
+    sfdx dxb:apex        A set of commands that allow to manilpulate apex. sfdx dxb:community   Publish community(network) using connect api. sfdx dxb:data        A set of commands that allows to manipulate and optimize data. sfdx dxb:mdapi       A set of commands that extends dx mdapi topic. sfdx dxb:object      A set of commands in regards to salesforce objects. sfdx dxb:org         A set of commands for scratch org and sandbox sfdx dxb:permission  Find out why a user has access to a object or field. sfdx dxb:profile     A set of commands that allow to manipuilate and faciliate salesforce profiles. sfdx dxb:static      Create static resource locally
+    sfdx dxb:user        set defaut username and org wide email in metadata such as workflow based on target scratch org
   ```